-Throughout LP’s babyhood we used a Karvol Vaporiser plug in every time she had a cold, was chesty or a bit under the weather.
+Throughout LP’s babyhood we used an electrical Karvol Diffuser plug in every time she had a cold, was chesty or a bit under the weather.
 We plugged it in whilst we got her ready for bed and left it plugged in for a few hours, unplugging it during one of her night feeds.

 At times, this Karvol Vaporiser was an absolute dream – it gave LP a great night sleep when nothing else would work and helped us get much needed sleep too.
 We found that each refill lasted for about 3 nights – so each stint of ‘poorly’ we would use one plug in refill.
 We bought refill packs as and when we needed them and the Karvol plug in was a very valued item in our house at night times.

 We have spent the last year vaporiser-less.
 I hoped that the refills would come back into stock and didn’t want to spend more money on another plug in vaporiser if I didn’t need to.
 So I waited and waited until I found myself with two teething, chesty babies.
-It was at this point that I found out that Karvol Vaporisers had been discontinued!
+It was at this point that I found out that Karvol Vaporisers had been discontinued and are currently unavailable.